PavanKumarMereddy/Power-BI_Pizza_Sales_Dashboard/README.md

 This project involves creating a sales dashboard using Power BI to analyze pizza sales data.
 The dataset contains various columns including `pizza_id`, `order_id`, `pizza_name_id`, `quantity`, `order_date`, `order_time`, `unit_price`, `total_price`, `pizza_size`, `pizza_category`, and `pizza_name`.
 The data was imported from a **PostgreSQL** database and underwent cleaning and transformation processes.
 The dashboard provides insights into sales performance, trends, and product analysis.

 ## Objective
 The objective of this project is to create an interactive dashboard that enables users to visualize and analyze pizza sales data effectively.
-The dashboard should provide key metrics, trends, and insights to support decision-making processes for stakeholders.
+The dashboard should provide ``key metrics``, ``trends``, and ``insights`` to support ``decision-making`` processes for stakeholders.

 ## Project Steps